Our rating(4.3/5)

 Online booking page built with Square Appointments.

 Square has a default cancellation policy in the system, but you can create your own policy when editing these payment settings.
-It is up to you how much you charge for no-shows, but only up to $500 is allowed.
+It’s up to you how much you charge for no-shows, but only up to $500 is allowed.
 Alternatively, you can choose not to require a saved card or prepayment.

 Reports and analytics